Wigguno/Hexagen/README.md

 PathList = Hexagen:FindPath(HexList, PathType, StartingName, EndingName)
 ```
 Where PathType is either "Hex" or "Node" to run a hex or node query.
 Starting/Ending Name are the name of the tiles for the path to start and end at

+PathList will be a list of all the names of the tiles in the path, or nil if no route was found

 For more information about how to use HexList, see addon_game_mode.lua